Bari people: Slavery

 During this time, Chief Gubek lo Gore and his son, 'Doggale lo Gubek, of Rejaf East were killed by the Turks army.
 The Turks army had advanced to attack the village of Rejaf East to take the people as slaves.
 Chief Gubek was told of the impending attack.
 He advised his people to go and hide in the bushes.
 When the Turks army attacked at dawn, there was no one in the village, except Chief Gubek and his son, 'Doggale.
 The army asked Gubek as to where the people of his village were.
 Chief Gubek told them that he did not know.
 The Turks army continued upstream to the villages of Loggo, Nyongki, Sindiru, and Lo'bonok.
-On their way, crating havoc raping women, killing those who resisted them, and capturing others.
-They were told by some people that Chielf Gubek had sent his people to hiding.
+On their way, creating havoc, raping women, killing those who resisted them and capturing others.
+They were told by some people that Chief Gubek had sent his people into hiding.
 When the Turks army returned, taking a huge number of captured people to Gondokoro to be shipped to Khartoum, they beheaded Gubek and his son, 'Doggale.
 Gubek was from the Dung Kaliri clan.

 After the death of Gubek lo Gore and his son, 'Doggale lo Gubek, Nyarsuk lo Gore, his brother, became the chief of Kolye.
 Presently, Philip Jada, also called Nyarsuk, is the chief, combining Loggo and Kolye.
 He is the great grandson of Nyarsuk lo Gore.
 Philip has his sons James Loro, Thomas Lodu Gubek, and others.

 In the family of Gubek lo Gore were 'Doggale who married Poni na Lugor of Sindiru.
 Their son was Yugusuk, also called Loro Gwetele.
 Yugusuk was the same age as Jada Belendeke of Kolye West.
 Yugusuk married Maryatha Wosuk na Jore, the daughter of Wani Wonggor, whose children were Mario Jada (Gubek), Alisandro Loku, Daniel Wani, Karlina Kiden, and Entilya Poni.

 Chief Philip Jada took over from Chief Alisandro Loku, whose sons include Jada Yengkopiong, also called Gubek and Mathias Wani, the sons of Bernadetta Juka, the granddaughter of Chief Jada Matat of Loggo.